nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 # How to deploy Nebari on GCP

-A basic overview to deploy Nebari on GCP
+A basic overview of how to deploy Nebari on GCP.

 This guide is to help first time users set up a Google Cloud Platform account specifically with the intention to use and deploy Nebari at a production scale.
 In this guide we will walk you through the following steps: